jupyterlab/jupyter-ai/docs/source/contributors/index.md

 ## Prerequisites

-You can develop Jupyter AI on any system that can run a supported Python version up to and including 3.10, including recent Windows, macOS, and Linux versions.
+You can develop Jupyter AI on any system that can run a supported Python version up to and including 3.11, including recent Windows, macOS, and Linux versions.

 :::{important}
-:name: python-3-11-not-supported
+:name: python-3-12-not-supported
-Because the [ray](https://pypi.org/project/ray/) library that Jupyter AI uses is not compatible with Python 3.11, please use a supported version of Python up to and including Python 3.10.
+Jupyter AI uses is not compatible with Python 3.12, please use a supported version of Python up to and including Python 3.11.
 :::

 We highly recommend that you install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to start developing on Jupyter AI, especially if you are developing on macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.).